dimaelzeinge/openaibatch/README.md

-# OpenAI BatchTools
+# OpenAI Batch Tools

-A simple tool to convert a CSV file to JSONL and split a JSONL file into multiple parts
+A simple tool to convert a CSV file to JSONL, split a JSONL file into multiple parts, and extract responses from JSONL files.
+This tool is designed to help you prepare data for OpenAI API batch processing.

 ## Screenshot